The 2 minute crisis fix for Trudeau. You’re welcome.

 READ MORE: Some things Jody Wilson-Raybould could help clear up

-In that light, I guarantee Andrew Scheer and Jagmeet Singh’s and their staff woke up with a very real concern.
+In that light, I guarantee Andrew Scheer and Jagmeet Singh and their staff woke up with a very real concern.
 If Trudeau shows the contrition that had been foreshadowed and changes course, how do you keep this narrative going?
-Sure, you can push for Jody Wilson-Raybould to testify again but then what?
+Sure, you can push for Jody Wilson-Raybould to testify again, but then what?
 How does this thing keep moving if Trudeau takes the oxygen out of it?

 - My office and I got it wrong.
 The Clerk of the Privy Council did as well.